KerstinFe/raw2meta/README.md

 # raw2meta
 Observes backup directory for new raw files.
 The metadata is extracted and stored in an SQLite database for later use.
+Only runs on windows because of dependencies in the RawFileReader from Thermo.
 Ongoing project

 #### features: